 This treatment is also an option for people needing an after-work form of rehab.
 As the name suggests, it requires more of a time commitment than a standard course, with longer appointments on a more regular basis.
 You may be required to attend treatment up to six times a week, and in the course of a week may have between 15 and 25 hours of group therapy, with at least one hour of one-on-one counseling.
 The intervention involved in Intensive Outpatient treatment is close to a residential level.

 A program of Partial Hospitalization is, much as you would expect, dependent on the patient being prepared to enter a facility at least part-time.
 With the right circumstances and support from all affected, it can be entered as an after-work program, though that requires a high level of commitment.
 Thirty hours a week will be spent in group therapy and another hour for face-to-face counseling.

 Partial Hospitalization treatment will usually, though not always, follow a full detoxification program in a separate affiliated facility.
 In awareness of the commitment required to complete a Partial Hospitalization program, the full plan for treatment will be set out ahead of admission, in consultation with the patient and their loved ones.

 Addiction Assistance Is Available

-There is a wealth of assistance available for people looking to break their addictions, and it is important that you are able to commit to and complete a structured program while also fulfilling any other commitments you have.
+There is a wealth of assistance available for people looking to break their addictions, and it is important that you are able to commit to and complete a structured program, while also fulfilling any other commitments you have.
 If this means attending a course of treatment on an after-work basis, then that is an option available to you with the assistance of Evolve Indy.
-Call us on 855-495-1063 to discuss your needs further.
+Call us at 855-495-1063 to discuss your needs further.